Discrete Variational Autoencoding via Policy Search: Experiments

 \paragraph{Training.} All methods are trained with identical batch sizes and numbers of optimizer steps per dataset.
 We use Adam with weight decay and a base learning rate of $3\times10^{-4}$, applying cosine decay when appropriate.
 For MNIST and CIFAR, we train for 250k steps with a batch size of 256 on an RTX-3090.
 For LAFAN, we also train for 250k steps with a batch size of 256 on an A100-40GB.
-For ImageNet, we run for 300k steps with a batch size of 64 on an A100-80GB.
+For ImageNet, we run for 300k steps with a batch size of 64 on A100-80GB GPUs (see Appendix~\ref{app:compute}).
 Each experiment is repeated with 10 random seeds on MNIST, CIFAR, and LAFAN, and with 5 seeds on ImageNet due to the higher cost.
-In practice, we find that Gumbel Softmax is unstable at the base learning rate, requiring per-dataset tuning.
-Because of this instability, we exclude Gumbel Softmax from ImageNet experiments.
-In contrast, GR-MCK remains stable in the ImageNet setting, though it requires roughly twice the GPU resources.
+In practice, we find that the autoregressive Gumbel Softmax is unstable at the base learning rate, requiring per-dataset tuning.
+Because of this instability, we exclude it from ImageNet experiments.
+In contrast, autoregressive GR-MCK remains stable in the ImageNet setting, though it requires more GPU memory.

 \paragraph{Baselines.} We benchmark DAPS against a range of discrete latent variable models: (1) Gumbel-Softmax, (2) GR-MCK, (3) FSQ, and (4) VQ-VAE.
-For completeness, we also include the Gaussian VAE (equipped with the same latent capacity) and a PPO-style autoencoding baseline, but omit them from larger-scale experiments due to their substantially weaker performance.
-For each method, we perform a Bayesian sweep over hyperparameters (listed in Figure \ref{fig:model_hyperparams}), centered around the default values used in the original works.
+For DAPS, Gumbel Softmax, and GR-MCK, we also implement non-autoregressive versions (denoted by the ``NA'' suffix), where the decoder-only transformer outputs all logits in a single forward pass.
+Despite being less expressive, Gumbel-NA outperforms Gumbel on most datasets, which we attribute to the difficulty of gradient estimation in autoregressive sampling.
+For completeness, we also evaluate the Gaussian VAE (equipped with the same latent capacity) and a PPO-style autoencoding baseline; however, we omit them from larger-scale experiments due to their substantially weaker performance.
+For each method, we perform a Bayesian sweep over hyperparameters (see Appendix~\ref{app:vit}, ~\ref{app:traj_nn}), centered around the default values used in the original works.

+\paragraph{Ablations.} We study the two main hyperparameters of DAPS---$\beta$ and the ESS target---to evaluate the method’s sensitivity to their values.
+Specifically, we consider a grid with $\beta \in \{0.1, 1.0, 5.0, 10.0\}$ and ESS target $\in \{K/4, K/2, 3K/4\}$ on CIFAR-10.
+Our results show that annealing $\beta$ yields the strongest performance (see Appendix~\ref{app:ablations}).
+Intuitively, this schedule promotes exploration early in training and gradually shifts the focus toward high-quality reconstructions later on.
+In contrast, DAPS shows little sensitivity to the choice of ESS target.
+This parameter primarily influences the adaptation of $\eta$ during training to satisfy the entropy objective.
+Overall, these findings highlight that $\beta$ is the more critical hyperparameter for performance, while the ESS target has a comparatively minor effect, underscoring the robustness of DAPS to its setting.
+Finally we study the utilization of the latent vocabulary (see Appendix~\ref{app:codebooks}).
+The marginal distribution of $q(\vz_i|\vx)$ is displayed in Fig. \ref{fig:mnist_codebooks_seed0}, indicating strong codebook utilization for DAPS compared to FSQ and VQ-VAE.